SAP-samples/teched2025-AD161/README.md

 The producing app provides an interface to the data and publishes its definition.
 The consuming app imports the interface definition and builds on top of it.

-In the first part of this session (Exercises 1 and 2), you build two CAP apps: _xflights_ is an app that holds masterdata for flights, airlines, etc. and provides an API to access the data. _xtravels_ allows to book travels and flights and makes use of the masterdata provided by _xflights_.
+In the first part of this session (Exercises 1 and 2), you build two CAP apps: _xflights_ is an app that holds master data for flights, airlines, etc. and provides an API to access the data. _xtravels_ allows to book travels and flights and makes use of the master data provided by _xflights_.

 In the second part of the session (Exercises 3 and 4), you extend the _xtravels_ app and also consume a BDC Data Product.